DarrenBaldwin07/clerk-rs/README.md

     <img src="https://img.shields.io/crates/d/clerk-rs.svg?style=flat-square"
         alt="download count badge" />
 </a>
+# An unofficial clerk.dev SDK for rust

 A unofficial clerk.dev SDK.
 For more detailed documentation, please reference the clerk docs: https://clerk.com/docs/reference/backend-api

 > This SDK is updated frequently to keep up with any changes to the actual Clerk API.
-If you see anything that needs updated or is not inline with the official Clerk api, open an issue!
+If you see anything that needs updated or is not inline with the official Clerk api, please open an issue!

 ## Example